p4nda1ft/Budget/README.md

 This Apps Script project processes financial emails and stores the extracted information into monthly sheets.
-The automation searches Gmail using keywords in both the subject and body and filters by trusted senders.
+The automation searches Gmail using keywords found in the subject or body and filters by trusted senders.
 Attachments are converted to Google Docs/Sheets when necessary so that their content can be analysed to extract transaction details.

 ## Main features

-- Fetch emails by configurable date range and query.
+- Fetch emails by configurable date range and query using keywords such as "pago", "crédito", "tarjeta", "transacción", "valor", "factura", "recibo", "compra" and "cargo" from trusted senders.
-- Supported attachment parsing for PDF, images and spreadsheets using the Drive advanced service.
+- Supported attachment parsing for PDF, images, spreadsheets and plain text using the Drive advanced service.
+Compressed archives are logged so the user can review them manually.
 - Simple analysis of text to obtain amount, payment method and authorization.
 - Results are stored in sheets named `YYYY-MM` using Material colors.
 - Menu entries allow updating the date range manually.